Thanks to Eve of Reduction for sharing this sewing cabinet bar with us! I love how it turned out, don’t you?

 I decided to do a distressed look on the cabinet using Vaseline.
 Vaseline prevents the top layer of paint from sticking and therefore you can achieve an easy worn look and interesting brush strokes with transparency to the under coat.

-This bar serving station with removable serving tray is all ready for the holiday season!
+This repurposed sewing cabinet bar with removable serving tray is all ready for the holiday season!

 Thank you Cristin for sharing a wonderful repurposed project with us today.
 You are so right, these sewing cabinets are easily found at thrift stores, on the side of the road, and most importantly, asking family members!
 I love your bar cart!